LouisKong/louiskong.github.io/_pages/about.md

 ======
 On Oct.
 11, 2022, new publication: L. Kong, H. Zhang, W. Li, H. Bai, and N. Dai, "Spatial-temporal Scheduling of Electric Bus Fleet in Power-Transportation Coupled Network", to appear in **_IEEE Transactions on Transportation Electrification_**, 2022.

 On Oct.
 01, 2022, I will give a presentation at the forthcoming **_6th IEEE Conference on Energy Internet and Energy System Integration (EI2), Chengdu_**, from Oct 28 to 30.
-The title is **Spatial-temporal Scheduling of Commercial EVs for System Restoration of a Damaged Power-transportation Coupled Network**.
+The title is "Spatial-temporal Scheduling of Commercial EVs for System Restoration of a Damaged Power-transportation Coupled Network".

 On Nov.
 19, 2021, together with Mr. Jinxi Zhang as a team, I was honored to win the Award of Excellence in the **_2021 X-Game Shanghai New Energy Vehicle Big Data Competition_**.
 Prof. Hongcai Zhang received the Best Mentor Award as the supervisor.
 Check the news in [Chinese](https://www.um.edu.mo/zh-hant/news-and-press-releases/presss-release/detail/52889/) or [English](https://www.um.edu.mo/news-and-press-releases/press-release/detail/52889/).